 Photos and images are reviewed carefully and taken into consideration in the larger context of an incident.
 Reporters typically use these to illustrate an aspect of an incident.
 Common examples include screenshots and photos of vandalized property.
 Because incident responses involve typically email and in-person communication physical evidence is one branch of the larger response to an incident.

 Bias incidents typically occur between students in campus social spaces such as residence halls, and often happen during evening hours.
 BERT is not a governing body and does not impact what faculty teach or how students learn.
 Students have a variety of pre-existing mechanisms to report classroom concerns.
 For example, students can consult the Student Complaints of Improper Discharge of College Responsibilities by Faculty policy outlined on the Academic Handbook.
-BERT incidents involving students and campus personnel are addressed by Mike Reed.
+BERT incidents involving students and campus personnel are addressed by Brenda Bretz.

 BERT is one of several College entities focused on educating the community about inclusion.
 Examples include trainings with Residence Life & Housing student staff on bias and multiple faculty and staff trainings focused on topics like implicit bias.
 Various members of BERT are involved programming, training, and presentations focused on helping campus community members develop the awareness, skills and knowledge to engage inclusively.